 - Conduct PADI Scuba Review programs for certified diver

-- Lead certified divers on Discover Local Diving experience
+- Lead certified divers on Discover Local Diving experiences

 - Teach Emergency First Response programs after successful completion of an Emergency First Response Instructor course.